ggustin93/ghostly-plus-dashboard/memory-bank/techContext.md

 - **`supabase-py` (FastAPI Backend - Optional Use):**
     - The FastAPI service primarily **verifies JWTs** (using `python-jose` or potentially helpers from `supabase-py`) to authorize requests.
-    - For data interaction, FastAPI will often connect **directly to the PostgreSQL database** (e.g., using SQLAlchemy) for complex queries, analytics, and operations where its own logic dictates access.
+    - For data interaction, FastAPI will often connect **directly to the PostgreSQL database** (e.g., using SQLAlchemy or psycopg2) for complex queries, analytics, and operations involving the schema defined in `docs/00_PROJECT_DEFINITION/database_schema_simplified_research.md` (e.g., inserting into `EMGCalculatedMetric`, `GamePlayStatistic`, updating `Patient` records).
-    - `supabase-py` *might* be used for convenience for simpler interactions like basic storage access or auth utility functions, but it's not the primary data access method for the dedicated backend.
+    - `supabase-py` *might* be used for convenience for simpler interactions like basic storage access or auth utility functions, but it's not the primary data access method for the dedicated backend's core business logic concerning the detailed database schema.

 ## 7. Known Issues & Troubleshooting